hemantsathish/Blog-Posting-WebApp/README.md

 # Blog-Posting-WebApp
 An interactive blog posting website that can be hosted locally on the system.
-Built using HTML, CSS, JS, Flask and SQLAlchemy.
+Built using HTML, CSS, Flask and SQLAlchemy.